 Either way, your vet needs to know about the suspected seroma.
 The fluid will usually reabsorb into the body without intervention.
 But if it’s an amputation infection and is not treated quickly, bacteria can get in and destroy tissues around the sutures.
 They might even come undone and require a “debridement” surgery to remove the dead tissue.
 Don’t let this happen to your new Tripawd.
 Follow these tips.

-How to Manage an Amputation Seroma in Tripawd Cats and Dogs
+How to Manage Amputation Seroma Swelling in Tripawd Cats and Dogs

 Call your vet to let them know you suspect a seroma.
 But before doing so, watch how quickly the fluid is dripping and make a note of it for your vet.
 If the fluid drips faster than one drop per second, the vet will probably ask you to come in.
 Meanwhile, you can do a few things help your pet’s body absorb the fluid.